ttscoff/bunch/bunch-files/snippets.md

 <<#My Fragment
 ```

 Embedded snippets and fragments also work as Waiting Snippets, on-close snippets, and with delays, just like regular snippets.
-You can pass variables and all frontmatter variables are available to them.
+You can pass variables using file lines, and all frontmatter variables and variables assigned using dialogs in the Bunch are available to them.

 __Embedded snippet example:__